 - Zipper: I used plastic zippers for these, but you could also use metal too.
 As the tutorials will show, you can easily shorten a long zipper to fit a smaller project.
 For that reason, it’s best to buy long zippers because you can create larger projects if you want to.
 If you buy 9″ zippers and decide to make a pouch that’s 12″ long, you’re out of luck.
 You can buy a bulk set of 14″ zippers here on Amazon, or else there’s a great zipper shop on Etsy found here, that I bought my zippers from.

 - Thread: coordinating or contrasting colors to your fabric; depending on the look you’re going for.

 The main tutorial I used for this pouch can be found here.

-However, that is a very simplified tutorial.
-The pouches she makes don’t have the tabs on the ends of the zippers like mine do [see the contrasting teal ends of the yellow zipper in the photo below?], and she also doesn’t use any interfacing, so the pouches would be very flimsy and floppy.
+It is a very simplified tutorial.
+The pouches she makes don’t have the tabs on the ends of the zippers [see the contrasting teal ends of the yellow zipper in the photo below?], and she also doesn’t use any interfacing.

 I used the instructions for using interfacing and for attaching zipper pulls from

 this zippered pouch tutorial.
 (The original tutorial I used is no longer live, so this is a similar tutorial to the one I used.
 A couple things to note: I made mine a slightly different size; I used 9″x7″ pieces of fabric.
 I also cut the interfacing 1/2″ smaller on every side, so 8″x6″, so there would be less bulk in the seams.
 I used about a 3″/8″ seam allowance.)